KRFOSS/kali-docs/introduction/kali-linux-history/index.md

 {{% notice info %}}
 This is only the major releases, there were minor ones to address bug fixes, releases, and tools updates.
 {{% /notice %}}

+For more details about [Kali's history, see this page](https://kali.training/topic/a-bit-of-history/).
+And for more information about [Kali's releases, see this page](https://www.kali.org/kali-linux-releases/).